Māori people: Naming and self-naming

 The official definition of Māori for electoral purposes has changed over time.
 Before 1974, the government required documented ancestry to determine the status of "a Māori person" and only those with at least 50% Māori ancestry were allowed to choose which seats they wished to vote in.
 The Māori Affairs Amendment Act 1974 changed this, allowing individuals to self-identify as to their cultural identity.

 Until 1986, the census required at least 50 per cent Māori ancestry to claim Māori affiliation.
-Currently, in most contexts, authorities require some documentation of ancestry or continuing cultural connection (such as acceptance by others as being of the people); however, there are no minimum ancestry requirement.
+Currently, in most contexts, authorities require some documentation of ancestry or continuing cultural connection (such as acceptance by others as being of the people); however, there is no minimum ancestry requirement.